Also known as Artist, Automotive Artist, Blacksmith, Fine Artist, Ice Carver, Illustrator, Muralist, Painter, Portrait Artist, Sculptor

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Fine Artist tend to value Independence, Achievement, and Recognition.
+Compared to most people, those working as a Fine Artist tend to value Achievement, Independence, and Working Conditions.

-Lastly, Fine Artists moderately value Recognition.
-Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.
+Lastly, Fine Artists moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.